marbl/canu/documentation/source/faq.rst

     output, unitigs are the primary output split at alternate paths, and unassembled are the leftover pieces.

-    The :ref:`contigFilter` parameter sets several parameters that control how small or low coverage initial contigs are handled.
+    The :ref:`contigFilter <contigFilter>` parameter sets several parameters that control how small or low coverage initial contigs are handled.
 By default, initial contigs with more than 50% of the length at less than 5X coverage will be classified as 'unassembled' and removed from the assembly, that is, ``contigFilter="2 0 1.0 0.5 5"``.
-The filtering can be disabled by changing the last number from '5' to '0' (meaning, filter if 50% is less than 0X coverage).
+The filtering can be disabled by changing the last number from '5' to '0' (meaning, filter if 50% of the contig is less than 0X coverage).

 Why is my assembly is missing my favorite short plasmid?